 Q. What color are your Shih Tzu?

-A. I specialize in Gold & White (occasionally Red & White)
+A. I specialize in Golden Red & White (occasionally deep Red & White)

 Q: Why do you show your dogs?